GamerGate Critic Brianna Wu To Run For Congress

 The Art of the #PussyGrab [youtube.com]

-and in preparation (Score:1)
+and in preparation (Score:4, Interesting)

 She's been mass deleting tweets